Parent & Family Engagement

 The Little Rock School District parent, family and community engagement efforts operate in three (3) districtwide teams:

-• LRSD Cluster Teams
+• LRSD Network Cluster Teams

-DISTRICT LEADER: Kaye Rainey, District Specialist, Parent & Family Engagement
+DISTRICT LEADERS Kaye Rainey, District Specialist, Parent & Family Engagement and Beatriz Varela, District Bilingual Specialist, Parent & Family Engagement

-If you have questions or need more information, contact your child's school or Kaye Rainey, LRSD Parent & Family Engagement Specialist, 447-3358 - kaye.rainey@lrsd.org.
+If you have questions or need more information, contact your child's school or Kaye Rainey, LRSD Parent & Family Engagement Specialist, 447-3358 - kaye.rainey@lrsd.org; or Beatriz Varela - 501-744-9540, beatriz.varela@lrsd.org

 Title I Parental Involvement